cosc2336-ds-alg/assg01/README.md

 request(s) with changes committed and pushed to your copied repository for grading and evaluation.
 For the assignments, you may not be able to complete all tasks and have all of the tests successfully finishing.
 This is OK.
-However, you should endeavor to have as many of the tasks completed before the deadline for the assignment as possible.
+However, you should try to have as many tasks as possible completed before the deadline.
 Also, try and make sure that you only push commits that are building and able to run the tests.
 You may loose points for pushing a broken build, especially if the last build you submit is not properly compiling and running the tests.
+You should always check after each commit you push, and if the build fails, you should immediatly fix the issue and push a commit that builds.

-In this problem, up to 25 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
-Thereafter 15 points are awarded for completing each of the tasks.
-However you should note that the autograder awards either all point for passing all tests, or no points if any test is failing for one of the tasks.
+In this problem, up to 50 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
+Thereafter 10-15 points are awarded for completing each of the tasks.
+However you should note that the autograder awards either all points for passing all tests, or no points if any test is failing for one of the tasks.
 Also note that even if you pass all tests, when the instructor evaluates your assignment, they may remove points if you don't follow the requirements for